The 25 Best Restaurants in Québec City

 Alentours

 eco Like many recent success stories in the culinary world, Alentours is a sustainable, zero‑waste restaurant that serves exclusively local fare.
 All of its food waste is composted and all of the ingredients come from within a 150 km radius of the restaurant in Saint‑Sauveur, with the exception of salt and yeast.
-Chef Moroney, who trained at some of the world’s most celebrated restaurants—including Blue Hill at Stone Barns and Relæ—offers guests a blind tasting menu where everything is made from scratch using ingredients from the restaurant’s 70+ artisanal suppliers.
+Chef Moroney, who trained at some of the world’s most celebrated restaurants—including Blue Hill at Stone Barns and Relæ—offers guests a menu where everything is made from scratch using ingredients from the restaurant’s 70+ artisanal suppliers.
 Little wonder it serves some of the best food in Québec City.

 • 2